rafael-santiago/tulip/doc/CODESTYLE.md

 Try to read the code and adapt yourself.

-I personally like some aspects present in ``Pike's style``.
+I personally like some aspects present in [``Pike's style``](https://doc.cat-v.org/bell_labs/pikestyle).
 Take a look in it.

-Anyway, these are the main things to highlight...
+Anyway, there are the main things to highlight...

 The indentation is done using 8 spaces.